 Research suggests that teenagers engage in many unusual and risky distractions while driving, such as grooming, doing homework and changing clothes.

-Accidents involving inexperienced drivers pose a significant threat to motorists in Cranston.
+Accidents involving inexperienced drivers pose a significant threat to motorists in Warwick.
 According to the Rhode Island Department of Health, drivers between ages 16 and 24 have the highest rate of car accident injuries and fatalities than any other drivers.
 The Insurance Institute for Highway Safety reports that drivers between the ages of 15 and 19 have 70 percent more collision claims than any other age group.
 Distracted driving, which is a common behavior among younger drivers, may play a role in many of these accidents.

 Rhode Island has passed laws to address some common sources of distraction, including electronic devices and young passengers.
 Drivers under age 18 are banned from texting and driving or using cell phones for any purpose.
 Additionally, drivers who have completed the learner license stage can't drive with more than one non-family passenger for 12 months.
 Unfortunately, even with these measures in place, other forms of distraction may remain a significant issue for Rhode Island teens.